-Our Governing body embraces the view that the admissions criteria should not discriminate against any pupil with SEND and have due regard for the practice advocated in the Code of Practice, in that, needs, as well as identifying and providing for pupils not previously identified as having SEND.
+Our Governing body embraces the view that the admissions criteria should not discriminate against any pupil with SEND and have due regard for the practice advocated in the Code of Practice, in that,

+"All schools should admit pupils already identified as having special educational needs, as well as identifying and providing for pupils not previously identified as having SEND.
 Pupils with special educational needs but without statements must be treated as fairly as all other applications for admission."

 (Code of Practice 1:33)